 The 7th graders hide a heart full of candy in every classroom – and then the afternoon fun begins!
 Each class has the challenge of discovering where the treasure is hidden!

-This annual event involves all the school on the day before our Easter recess.
+This annual event involves all the school on the day before our Spring Break.
 Colored eggs are hidden over the entire school property and are redeemed for a basket of goodies at the conclusion of the hunt.

 6th, 7th, 8th Grade Dances

-Three themed dances are sponsored by Parent Council during the school year.
+Three themed dances are sponsored by the Parent Council during the school year.

 The 8th grade graduation in early June is a ceremony held in a Quaker Meeting for Worship with respect for each graduating student’ s personal essay of development shared with family, friends, faculty, and schoolmates.